cheuktingli/psitip/README.rst

 - `Network coding: Butterfly network and Vámos network <https://nbviewer.jupyter.org/github/cheuktingli/psitip/blob/master/examples/demo_networkcoding.ipynb>`_

-Psitip supports automated achievability and converse proofs in network information theory.
+PSITIP supports automated achievability and converse proofs in network information theory.
 The achievability part uses the general coding theorem for network information theory in [Lee-Chung 2015], whereas the converse part follows the general strategy of identifying auxiliaries using past and future random variables pioneered by Gallager [Gallager 1974], using Csiszár sum identity [Körner-Marton 1977], [Csiszár-Körner 1978].

 A setting in network information theory is represented by a :code:`CodingModel` object.
 To specify a setting, use the following four functions (here we let :code:`model = CodingModel()`):